dev-laww/next-e-commerce/docs/ENDPOINTS.md

                 "message": "Password reset token sent to email" }
             ```
-- `POST /auth/confirm-reset-password`: Send a password reset token to the user's email.
+- `PUT /auth/confirm-reset-password`: Send a password reset token to the user's email.
     - NOTE: Username can be used instead of email.
     - **Request**:
         ```http request